 The Lobby Code

-How to use this guide
+How this guide works

-Core principles (what most series agree on)
+Core principles most series agree on

 1. The leading car owns the line